Director of Enrollment

 Work examples

-This isn't traditional school, and this isn't traditional parent engagement either.
+This isn't conventional schooling, and this isn't conventional parent engagement either.

 At Alpha, parent advocacy isn't a support function.
 It's a growth engine.
 You'll be guiding high-trust conversations, hosting events that convert, and building conviction one family at a time.
 That means mastering both the message and the model.
 You'll need to know exactly what makes Alpha different—and how to communicate that in ways that move people.